YCAMInterlab/ofxEpilog/README-en.md

 - Process a object with sequentially control.
 Not only pre-configured setting and cutting data, you can use various input data sources such as mouse, body motion like gaze in real time.

 - Process a structured or scanned 3D object.
-Epilog Fusion series have a function to control the focus with mapped to a color.
+Epilog Fusion series has a function to control the focus with mapped to a color.
 Therefore, with the addon we could dynamically change the focus with its contour instead of dividing the data into different layers with the height with the proprietary driver.
 According to a given structured or scanned 3D object with a free-form surface, the addon could engrave 3D curves to the 3D object while keeping the focus by changing table height.

 ## Usage
 For more details, please see [ofxEpilog wiki](https://github.com/YCAMInterlab/ofxEpilog/wiki) .